-Any students who have an overall weighted grade point average of 4.0 or higher after the third quarter of their senior year will be recommended to the valedictorian and salutatorian committee to be considered for recognition as a class valedictorian or salutatorian.
+Any students who have an overall weighted grade point average of 4.0 or higher after the third quarter of their senior year, and is on track to meet A-G requirements, will be recommended to the valedictorian and salutatorian committee to be considered for recognition as a class valedictorian or salutatorian.
 The committee will consider the students' breadth and depth of academic and extracurricular accomplishments while making their decision.
 The committee will designate a valedictorian student to receive the honor of the golden sash, a plaque, and speak at the graduation ceremony.
 There may be one or more recognized salutatorians who will be presented with a plaque and gold cord at the Senior Awards Assembly.
 For any student who has a 4.0 or higher GPA that does not receive the valedictorian or salutatorian designation, this student will be identified as a High Honors Graduate.